 - Students and working professionals that would like to increase their knowledge and understanding of Project Management

 - Those that are new to Project Management but would like to take advantage of this growing area in popularity, career opportunities, and recognition

 - Everyone interested in learning about Project Management and would like to build a foundation for further developing their PM skills, including later obtaining the Project Management Professional (PMP) certification

 - Those who would like to become more effective leaders and be valuable members of project teams

 - Those that want to complete successful projects on time, on budget, and within scope with the highest possible quality.

 The content of this Outreach College course offering aligns with the SHRM BoCK.
 Outreach College is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP® or SHRM-SCP®, and this program is valid for 15 PDCs for the SHRM-CP® or SHRM-SCP®.
 For more information about certification or recertification, please visit www.shrmcertification.org.

 Applies Towards the Following Certificates or Series

-- Certificate of Project Management : Required Courses
+- Certificate in Project Management : Required Course